goldbergyoni/javascript-testing-best-practices/readme.md

 ```
 <br/>

-### :clap: Doing It Right Example: Expectation are visible and focused
+### :clap: Doing It Right Example: Expectations are visible and focused
 ```javascript
 it('When visiting TestJavaScript.com home page, a menu is displayed', () => {
 //Arrange